uecker/safe-c/README.md

 * CTD: compile-time diagnosable
   This is diagnosable at a compile-time.
+* LTD: link-time diagnosable
+  This can be diagnosed at link time.
 * RTD: run-time diagnosable (without tracking additional state) This is diagnosable at run-time without tracking state which is expensive to track.
 * !!!: difficult to diagnose
-  This is expensive to diagnose because additional abstract machine state would have to be tracked (e.g. uninitialized memory, etc.)
+  This is expensive to diagnose because additional abstract machine state would have to be tracked (e.g. uninitialized memory, pointer provenance, etc.)

 Current working draft: [n2731](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2731.pdf)